In Decay

-In Decay is a compilation album by American electronic musician Seth Haley's project Com Truise, released on July 16, 2012, by the independent record label Ghostly International.
+In Decay is a compilation album by the American musician Seth Haley, known professionally as Com Truise.
+It was released on July 16, 2012, through the independent record label Ghostly International.
 It is a collection of tracks that, prior to the release, were only available as tracks found on Haley's internet mixtape series, Komputer Kasts, and his SoundCloud account.
 These early tracks, some of which were produced before the release of his debut EP, Cyanide Sisters (2010), showcase Haley exploring an electropop funk music sound that would later come to define Com Truise.
 Critical reception upon release was mixed; a common praise was the album's sound design, while frequent criticisms were its repetition, and lack of distinct tone and feel of each track.
 A follow-up compilation album, In Decay, Too, was released in 2020.

 Background and release

-For Haley's second studio album of his Com Truise project, he initially planned to "kind of experiment more, because I was feeling a little trapped for a while there, after doing a bunch of touring and stuff."
+For Haley's second studio album as Com Truise, he initially planned to "kind of experiment more, because I was feeling a little trapped for a while there, after doing a bunch of touring and stuff."
 However, following demands from his label Ghostly International and emails sent by listeners to issue a collection of his tracks that were previously only on internet-distributed mixtapes, such as those from his Komputer Kasts series, and his SoundCloud account, Haley ultimately decided to make his next release a collection of these tracks.
 After "Open" was released as the lead single from In Decay on June 26, 2012, Stereogum premiered the compilation on July 16, 2012.

 [The tracks] were on my hard drive – pieces of art that were just decaying with time.
 So I thought 'let's just get them out there.'
 There wasn't a grand idea.
 My lawyer, who's also my manager, helped with tracklisting, along with the label [Ghostly].
 But it was really my way of shutting the door on stuff and moving forward.